Methodist Ladies' College is proud to offer our own MLC Scholarship programme including:

 Does my daughter have to sit the examination at MLC?

 Yes.
-However, students living over 400km from Perth, who are unable to travel to MLC to sit the examination, should apply for the remote location scholarship when registering online.
+However, students living more than 400 kilometres from Perth, who are unable to travel to MLC to sit the examination, should apply for the remote location scholarship when registering online.

 Late registrations will not be accepted after this date.